Guide to Transferring ISAs

 Transferring an ISA from another provider to a Shawbrook ISA

 To transfer an existing ISA from another provider to a new Shawbrook ISA you will need complete the online ISA application form.
+Requests to transfer funds into an account from another ISA provider can be made at the same time as your initial account application.
+Transfer requests received after your initial account application may be refused.
 If your provider is not part of the Electronic Transfer Scheme, a separate form is required for a manual transfer.
+This form should be used once you’ve opened your Shawbrook Cash ISA to complete the transfer process.

 As part of your application process, we will capture the details of your current ISA.
 We will then work with your existing ISA provider to complete the transfer for you, and you'll keep your ISA tax-free status benefits.